Main navigation | Main content

 Study Guide Associated with the 2005 Skit (PDF)

 Thespians 2004 Edition.
 'Organic Chemistry Reaction Network' Skit"

-The above file is very large (160 MB), and requires high speed internet access to create video/sound stream (runs about 9 minutes).
-It was a production of Prof. Barany's Fall 2004 class, performed on Wednesday, October 20, 2004, and demonstrates the stereochemistry and regiochemistry of SN2, E2, SN1, E1, and rearrangement reactions.
-Before viewing the video (using QuickTime or equivalent), you may want to read the synopsis that will allow you to follow along (and learn the names of the creative students who wrote and performed this skit).
+This 9-minute production from Professor Barany's Fall 2004 class was performed on Wednesday, October 20, 2004, and demonstrates the stereochemistry and regiochemistry of SN2, E2, SN1, E1, and rearrangement reactions.
+Before viewing the YouTube video, you may want to read the synopsis that will allow you to follow along (and learn the names of the creative students who wrote and performed this skit).

 Synopsis of the 2004 Skit (PDF)